‘Little People, Big World’ Renewed? Some Fans Want Amy Taken Off For New Season

 The last season of Little People, Big World wrapped up back in January, and fans are wondering if the long-running reality TV series has been renewed.
-More than one media outlet is reporting that TLC did, in fact, officially renew Little People, Big World for another season, leaving some fans to say they’ll only watch if matriarch, Amy Roloff, is taken off the air.
+More than one media outlet is reporting that TLC did, in fact, officially renew Little People, Big World for another season, leaving some fans to say they’ll only watch if matriarch Amy Roloff is taken off the air.

 Little People, Big World has been going strong on TLC ever since the pilot episode aired back in 2005.
 On March 24, 2005, the six-member Roloff family was introduced in a one-hour special titled Little People, Big Dreams.
-The SpiritsWander blog, an ongoing commentary about the Roloff family, shared in 2008 that the original Little People, Big World documentary — the pilot that started it all — would air again in January 2009, giving the already growing Roloff family fanbase another look at “the gem in the Roloff collection.”
+The SpiritsWander blog, an ongoing commentary about the Roloff family, shared in 2008 that the original Little People, Big World documentary — the pilot that started it all — would air again in January of 2009, giving the already-growing Roloff family fanbase another look at “the gem in the Roloff collection.”

 Little People, Big World star Molly Roloff shows off her new engagement sparkler on Instagram https://t.co/954GV8JDio pic.twitter.com/13FtpNhn4W